 Spending talks nearly done, $1.3 trillion bill soon to be unveiled

-WASHINGTON — Talks over a $1.3 trillion government spending bill neared completion Wednesday as the White House and Capitol Hill Democrats ironed out deals on a first round of funding for President Donald Trump’s U.S.-Mexico border wall.
+WASHINGTON — Negotiators on a $1.3 trillion government spending bill officially dropped protections for so-called Dreamer immigrants and gave President Donald Trump only a partial victory on funding for his U.S.-Mexico border wall as talks entered the final stage on Wednesday.

-GOP aides said early Wednesday that Trump would win $1.6 billion for border wall and other physical barriers along the border, which would construct older wall designs, but that he would be denied a more recent, far larger $25 billion request for multi-year funding for the wall project.
+GOP aides said that President Trump would win $1.6 billion for a border wall and physical barriers along the border, which would construct older wall designs and repair existing segments.
+But President Trump would be denied a more recent, far larger $25 billion request for multi-year funding for the wall project.
 Democrats said just $641 million would go to new segments of fencing and walls that double as levees.

 Negotiators planned to officially unveil the massive government-wide spending bill later in the day in hopes of passing it before a Friday midnight deadline to avoid a government shutdown.
 A temporary funding bill to keep operations going this weekend might be required.

-The top four leaders of both House and Senate are slated to meet Wednesday morning to try to seal the agreement, aides said.
+The top four leaders of both House and Senate met Wednesday and emerged saying they basically had a deal.

+“We’re finalizing,” said House Speaker Paul Ryan, R-Wis., told reporters, saying the bill would shortly be made public.
+“We’re in a good place.”

-The bill would give Trump a huge budget increase for the military, while Democrats would cement wins on infrastructure and other domestic programs that they failed to get under President Barack Obama.
+The bill would give President Trump a huge budget increase for the military, while Democrats would cement wins on infrastructure and other domestic programs that they failed to get under President Barack Obama.
+It funds a 2.4 percent pay raise for military personnel touted by Republicans.

 The aides required anonymity because the agreement is not yet public.